WWE News: Two More Superstars Released After Sexual Misconduct Allegations

 WWE has released two more superstars after having allegations of sexual misconduct recently brought against them.
-Travis Banks and El Ligero have been entirely removed from the NXT UK brand, and are no longer associated with the company.
+Travis Banks and El Ligero have been entirely removed from the NXT UK brand and are no longer associated with the company.

-ESPN reported the two superstars are two of many named in the #SpeakingOut movement that has been moving throughout professional wrestling.
+ESPN reported the two superstars are two of many named in the #SpeakingOut campaign that has been moving throughout professional wrestling.
 As it continues to gain steam on social media, more and more names in wrestling are having allegations of sexual misconduct and abuse brought forward.

 The allegations brought against Banks came from a 17-year-old who has accused him of emotional abuse during their relationship.
 El Ligero has been accused of sexual assault.
 One week ago, 411 Mania reported that PROGRESS Wrestling decided not to work with either of them any longer.

 Previously, PROGRESS cut ties with David Starr and Marc Perry while only suspending Banks, Scotty Davis, and Jordan Devlin.
-The promotion wanted everyone to know they took the allegations seriously and after review, chose to completely cut ties with Banks and Ligero.
+The promotion wanted everyone to know they took the allegations seriously, and after review, chose to completely cut ties with Banks and Ligero.

 Banks took to Twitter this past weekend to issue an apology for his previous actions.
 El Ligero also apologized for sending unwanted and inappropriate messages to women, but he denies the claims of sexual assault.